 Commercial CCTV laws you need to know

-There isn’t any single law by the UK government that mandates every guideline of commercial CCTV usage.
+There isn’t any single law by the UK government that mandates every guideline of commercial CCTV usage and commercial CCTV installation.
 There are separate laws for different purposes.
 All these laws combined make the legal framework of commercial CCTV law.

 The main three statutes that make the bulwark of commercial CCTV usage guidelines are the surveillance camera code of practice 2012, the data protection act, and the freedom of information act 2012.
 Each of these laws safeguards different parties concerned with a CCTV system.
 I will discuss each of them briefly below: